 A normal human lifecycle exhibits dramatically different sleep patterns at different points.

-Children go at a high energy level all day long and then they sleep soundly all night long until they spring out of bed in the morning.
+Children go at a high energy level all day long and then they sleep soundly all night until they spring out of bed in the morning.
 In contrast, it practically takes a tow truck to get many adolescents out of bed in the morning.
-Then we have Granddad or Grandmom, dozing in a recliner chair while trying to read or watch daytime TV.
+Then we have our grandparents, dozing in a recliner chair while trying to read or watch daytime TV.
 They go to bed early, but in the morning we hear complaints that they just can’t get a good night’s sleep.
-Clearly there are major changes in sleep across the life span.
+Clearly, there are major changes in sleep across the life span.
 Are there biological bases for these changes, and what are their consequences?

 In the first weeks of life, the newborn sleeps on the average about 16 hours a day.

-The daily amount of nonREM sleep stays about the same up until adolescence, maybe it increases a little bit in children between one and three years of age, but the amount of REM sleep steadily declines.
+The daily amount of nonREM sleep stays about the same up till adolescence, and perhaps it increases a little bit in children between one and three years of age.
+But the amount of REM sleep for children steadily declines.
 By the time of puberty, REM sleep makes up 25 to 30% of total sleep time.
-In the young adult it is down to 20 to 25% of total sleep time.
+In young adults, it is down to 20 to 25% of total sleep time.
 Throughout adulthood and into old age, the total daily sleep time gradually decreases, but the percent of REM and nonREM remains about the same.

 The Timing of Sleep